estevesnp/jq.nvim/README.md

       -- default 'jq' query when opening input buffer default_expression = ".",

+      -- how errors are displayed
+      -- options: "message" | "output"
+      display_error = "message",
     })

     -- if you want a key bind using the lua API